horizon365/whiteboardhq/content/advertise.md

 ## Featured Listings
 Even in free directories, we offer featured or boosted listings.
 Businesses can pay for a premium position at the top of the directory, ensuring maximum visibility.
 Featured listings are highlighted to stand out, making it easier for potential customers to find and engage with businesses.

-Here’s an example of how featured listings will look to Minted Directory visitors:
+Here’s an example of how featured listings will look to Whiteboard Directory visitors:

 :FeatureExample